centreon/centreon-archived/doc/en/installation/betaTest2.8.0.rst

 =====================

 This chapter describes how to set up a Centreon Web v2.8 platform. **This version is a Beta version**.
-**So please do not use this version on your production envirnment!!!***.
+**So please do not use this version on your production envirnment!!!**.

 .. warning::
-    This procedure is based on CES context.
+    This procedure is based on Centreon context.
 All commands are for Red Hat and CentOS using yum.

 Add the testing repo
 --------------------